Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Yeah.

-or something like that um a law legalizing same-sex marriage was finally passed in the parliament on the 7th of December 2017
+A law legalizing same-sex marriage was finally passed in the parliament on the 7th of December,

-and received royal assent the following day, becoming the 25th country to recognise same-sex marriage.
+2017 and received royal assent the following day, becoming the 25th country to recognize same-sex marriage.

 Feels like we'd like to think of ourselves as being a bit better than that.